-Set out below are the Tribunal's proposed distribution reliability standards for Ausgrid, Essential Energy and Endeavour Energy to apply from 2024-2025 with the exception of the reporting requirements relating to distributed energy resources (see condition 7.7 and condition 7.10(d)) which are proposed to commence earlier.
+Set out below are the Tribunal's proposed distribution reliability standards for Ausgrid, Essential Energy and Endeavour Energy to apply from 1 July 2024.

-These standards are designed to replace the existing standards that are contained in conditions 4 to 7 of the distributors' current licences.
-These draft conditions do not include individual feeder standards for CBD Sydney feeders.
-IPART intends to recommend these in a Supplementary Draft Report to be released in March 2021.
+These standards are designed to replace the existing standards that are contained in conditions 4 to 7 of the Licence Holder's current licences.

 Italicised terms are defined in the Definitions part of the relevant licence.
-For convenience, there is a table of definitions used in these proposed conditions set out further below identifying which definitions are proposed to be inserted, deleted or amended.
+For convenience, there is a table of definitions used in these proposed conditions, set out further below, identifying which definitions are proposed to be inserted, deleted or amended.